Frank L. Horton Society

 Members of the Frank L. Horton Society receive the Main Benefits package and other benefits, including:

-- Unlimited complimentary general admission to MESDA’s self-guided galleries, the Town of Salem, and the Gardens at Old Salem
+• Unlimited free general admission for one full membership year to MESDA’s self-guided galleries, the Town of Salem, and the Gardens at Old Salem

 Plus: